Looking for the best carpenter ant killers? Great, you're in the right place!

 Pro Tip: Nest Location

-A common method to find the nest includes leaving out something sweet near suspected ant nest.
+A common method to finding a carpenter nest includes leaving out something sweet near the suspected location.
 When left out, ants may begin a trail to it.
 The trail will likely lead back to a colony, where you can begin baiting more effectively.

 Be careful when you find the nest as the ants bite with their large mandibles and may release a formic acid.

 When you DO find the nest, baits have been documented as one of the best carpenter ant killing methods.

 You also need to take preventative measures in conjunction with destroying the colony, which may include: